The other, called tropical astrology, is practiced in the Americas, Europe, Australia, and parts of Africa. We could call it “Western” astrology.

 Of course, it is not that simple.
 Any individual astrologer may represent two or more types.

 Among these three types exists another which could almost be considered a “fourth type.”
 The main fact about this last type as a type is his chart sets up his success.
 His methods vary.
 He may be psychic.
 He may be intuitive.
 He may be using astrological principles.
 He may believe he is using astrological principles.
 He may also not be using them.
-He may or may not be able to make intelligible--that is, truly acceptable--to other astrologers the reasons he stated “this” and “this” and not “that,” thereby producing a reading, and eventually a career, that is successful.
+He may or may not be able to make intelligible--that is, truly acceptable—to other astrologers his reasons for the interpretations which, over time, led to his successful career as an astrologer.

-One more fact about the fourth “type.”
-He exists in both systems, sidereal and tropical-- indeed, he exists in all categories of fortunetelling.
+One more fact about the fourth “type” of astrologer.
+He exists in both systems, sidereal and tropical.
+Indeed, his type is represented in all categories of fortune-telling (as well as all areas of success).

 This fact, that it is possible to be a successful, even a very successful, practicing astrologer using either system is the suspicious fact.
 Any scientist would consider it an odd fact, embarrassing and requiring investigation.
-And any astrologer who interacts with his astrology in terms of classes of conditions and events and in terms of measuring these for statistical significance, should also find it, if not embarrassing, at least troubling.
+And any astrologer who interacts with his astrology in terms of at least hoping to arrive at measuring classes of conditions and events such that they produce statistical significance, should also find it, if not embarrassing, at least troubling.

 As the saying goes, however, “one cannot argue with success,” so astrologers, essentially in two camps, go on about their business.
 They have been doing it for centuries.
-Because each system generates success for individual astrologers, those on each side are naturally led to infer, “Mine must be the right zodiac.”
+Because each system generates success for individual astrologers, most on each side are naturally led to infer, “Mine must be the right zodiac.”
 Astrologers, however, are also often aware of the success of astrologers using the other system.
 I do not know how sidereal astrologers in sidereal countries respond about tropical astrology, but tropical astrologers of the West, when confronted with the existence of both zodiacs, almost always have the same response.
-In a tone indicating their liberal-mindedness, and more rarely their condescension, they say, “Both zodiacs work.”
-And that is the end of the matter.
+In this age sponsoring stress on political correctness, they say, “Both zodiacs work.”
+And for them that is the end of the matter.

-Both zodiacs produce all four types of astrologers (probably in fairly equal representation relative to cultural acceptance), so how can their results be an index of their zodiac’s superiority?
+Each tradition has gifted astrologers.
+Each has brilliant ones.
+Both have produced all four types of astrologers (probably in fairly equal representation relative to cultural acceptance) with varying degrees of success (also probably in fairly equal percentages), so how can either of their results be an index of their zodiac’s superiority?

 What they mean, of course, is “both zodiacs work” when astrology is countenanced as an art.

-Neither zodiac, however, produces useful research that is statistically significant.
+Using only the birth chart and tropical astrology, now deceased French astrologer Michel Gauquelin did a study looking for correlation of people's profession with planets "on"--I believe only--the Midheaven.
+(I have not actually read his published results, but seen references to them in astrology articles).
+His results were unprecedented, but they hardly made a dent in astrology's potential.
+Neither zodiac has produced useful research that is statistically significant.
 At least, very little.
 How do I know that?
-Some astrologers--just like people in other careers and avocations--are connected to prominent individuals in the sciences.
-If they--the astrologers--had important, statistically significant results, astrology would already be an integral part of the sciences.
+Just like people in other careers and avocations, some astrologers are connected to prominent individuals in the sciences.
+Or actually are prominent scientists.
+If the astrologers had important, statistically significant results, astrology would be an integral part of the sciences.
 It is not.

 That is a shame, because astrology has a lot to contribute to all of them.